A Simple Guide On Diabetes And The Ketogenic Diet

 One of the main risks of a person with diabetes going on a keto diet is going into a state of ketoacidosis.
 It happens when your body’s insulin levels are very low, which results in more ketone buildup.

-If you are diabetes plus heart patient, then you’re also at risk when on a keto diet.
+If you are a diabetes plus heart patient, then you’re also at risk when on a keto diet.
 Blood cholesterol levels could spike up at the initial stages of a keto diet due to the increased fat and protein intake.
 It puts an individual at more risk for heart attack and stroke.

 Those with a history of eating disorders should also consult a doctor before following a keto diet.